carpentierberengere/calculator/README.md

 Made by [**Bérengère Carpentier**](https://github.com/carpentierberengere):school_satchel:

-Project begun on the *16th of November* and has to be finished on the *18th of November*.
+Project began on the *16th of November* and finished on the *18th of November*.

 # What was asked ?